 The best minestrone soup

-A cozy soup is always at the top of the list when it comes to what to make for dinner on a chilly night.
+A comforting soup is always at the top of our list of what-to-make for dinner on a chilly night!

 And why not make it a soup brimming with flavor and packed with wholesome veggies and beans!?